 Page xxxi

-... of the distinctions of caste , had confined the privilege of entering into the priesthood .
-The contents of these Pitakattaya and Atthakatha , divested of their buddhistical inspired character , may be classed under four heads .
-1.
+... entering into the priesthood .
+The contents of these Pitakattaya and Atthakathá , divested of their buddhistical inspired character , may be classed under four heads .
+1. The unconnected and desultory references to that undefined and ...

-... of the distinctions of caste , had confined the privilege of entering into the priesthood .
-The contents of these Pitakattaya and Atthakatha , divested of their buddhistical inspired character , may be classed under four heads .
-1.
+... entering into the priesthood .
+The contents of these Pitakattaya and Atthakathá , divested of their buddhistical inspired character , may be classed under four heads .
+1. The unconnected and desultory references to that undefined and ...

 Page xxxviii

-As soon as they entered the town the people rose upon and surrounded them , and seizing their leader , and hewing him with a sword , put him to death .
-The robbers dispersing in all directions repaired to , and reassembled in ...
+... entered the town the people rose upon and surrounded them , and seizing their leader , and hewing him with a sword , put him to death .
+The robbers dispersing in all directions repaired to , and reassembled in , the wilderness ...

-As soon as they entered the town the people rose upon and surrounded them , and seizing their leader , and hewing him with a sword , put him to death .
-The robbers dispersing in all directions repaired to , and reassembled in ...
+... entered the town the people rose upon and surrounded them , and seizing their leader , and hewing him with a sword , put him to death .
+The robbers dispersing in all directions repaired to , and reassembled in , the wilderness ...

 Other editions - View all